matcosta23/BrainMRI/README.md

 After selecting only axial cuts from the Jun Cheng dataset, a general dataframe is generated.

 Within the code, the *EvaluateDataframe* class is responsible for illustrating the requested images, rotating the files (it is desirable that all faces point in the same direction) and even rerotulate any misclassifications.

+Finally, the [process_2d_brain_ds.ipynb](process_2d_brain_ds.ipynb) notebook resizes the images to the same definition and applies the N4ITK normalization algorithm the entire database.